cherishirish/ecommerce-project/Proposal/proposal.md

 ## 12. Revised ERD for Value Adds

-The value add that we are deciding to implement is a gift registry for baby showers.
-In order to implement this, we will have to change the following:
+The value add that we have decided to implement is a gift registry for baby showers.
+To implement this, we will have to change the following:

 * A registry table will be created including a foreign key relating it to the user.
-* A separate table will need to be created for the list items within the registry.
+* A separate table will need to be created for the list of items within the registry.

 ## 13. Our Team